MarijkeSnip/superpy/README.md

 	input: python syper.py set-date --d 2023-05-05
 	output: Date is set to 2023-05-05

-date-today
-	The date is set to today.

-	input: python super.py date-today
-	output: Date is set to (yyyy-mm-dd (today))

 buy
 	register bought products.
 Enter productname, price and expiration date.